 Note: Many tablets, including iPads, do not provide good support to videos in the FLV format.
 So, it’s better to go in for the MP4 format.

 Apps are very useful tools to provide just-in-time (JIT) support.
 For instance, Daiwa House Industry, a leading Japanese maker of pre-fabricated homes uses an in-house, web-based iPad app known as D-Browser to display their products and present home loan calculations.
 Apps used on tablets are classified into 2 types – native apps and web apps.
-To learn more about these and the differences between them, please refer to this blog.

 You can deliver good training through tablets, using eBooks and presentations.
 Learners can access games and simulations very effectively on these devices.
 Tablets are perfectly suited to train workforces through videos and provide staff members with JIT support using mobile apps.
 Indeed, you can impart excellent corporate training through tablets using these media elements.
 What do you think?